Pothole Claims

 Its policy for inspecting and repairing its roads.
 (In many cases, this will be the same as the national policy, but sometimes it differs so it's best to check).

 Sometimes the authority may say you don't need an FOI request to get this info, but it's easier to do one all the same.
 Using an FOI request means the authority legally has to respond within 20 working days.
-The system's not perfect – sometimes it takes longer anyway – but most people find that using the FOI Act's the easiest way of making sure their request isn't lost in the system.
+The system's not perfect – sometimes it takes longer anyway – but most people find that using the FOI Act is the easiest way of making sure their request isn't lost in the system.

 How to make your FOI request